moquist/cwmp-cpe-horde/README.md

-# CWMP Client Horde
+# CWMP CPE Horde

 TR-069 (AKA "CPE WAN Management Protocol", or CWMP) is a standardized protocol for managing edge devices over a WAN.
 See https://www.broadband-forum.org/pdfs/tr-069-1-6-1.pdf for the latest (_caveat lector_) specification document.

-This CWMP client implementation is not tested to be _fully compliant_ with the TR-069 specification.
+This CWMP Customer Premises Equipment (CPE) implementation is not tested to be _fully compliant_ with the TR-069 specification.

 The purpose is, rather, to provide: